AdebolaShelby/sql/README.md

  ## Output
  ![alt text](images/image-13.png)

-* Create a report of all the clients without an invoice
+* Create a report of all the clients without an invoice.

     ## Query
     ![alt text](images/image-14.png)